PyAr/PyZombis/_sources/quiz/BasicQuiz_en.rst

             Given a list of non-empty tuples, return a list sorted in increasing order by the last element in each tuple. |br|

             ~~~~
+            # Extract the last element from a tuple -- used for custom sorting below.
             def last(a):

             def sort_last(tuples):